zendframework/zf2-documentation/docs/src/in-depth-guide/zend-db-sql-zend-stdlib-hydrator.rst

 Refactoring hidden dependencies
 -------------------------------

 There's one little thing that we have done that's not a best-practice.
-We use both a Hydrator and an Object inside our
+We use both a Hydrator and an Object inside our ``ZendDbSqlMapper``

 .. code-block:: php